The November Meeting Betting Offers 2019 (Formerly Cheltenham Open)

 The Gold Cup was established in 1960 and has always been run at Cheltenham.
 The rest of the races were assembled around the Gold Cup over the years to create the modern three-day meeting that marks the opening of the high class National Hunt racing season.

-The Open at Cheltenham has officially been running under the current name since 2003 and now pays out in the region of £800,000 in prize money over the three days.
+Over three days the mini-festival now pays out in the region of £800,000 in prize money .
 The event has more about it than just racing too.
 Over the three days there are fetes, stalls, crafts, animal shows, live music and acts and village sports to play.
-The Open shopping village is a particular draw for those on all budgets.
-All kids under 18 are allowed ion free to the three-day meeting too.
+The Cheltenham shopping village is a particular draw for those on all budgets.
+All kids under 18 are allowed in free to all days of the three-day meeting too.